vandanal187/1/Glossary.md

 #### Filter

-[Audio filters](http://en.wikipedia.org/wiki/Audio_filter) amplify or attenuate an incoming signal based on its frequency.
-Common types are "lowpass" which only let frequencies below the "cutoff" pass through, and highpass which only lets high frequencies pass through.
+Audio Filters amplify or attenuate an incoming signal based on its frequency.
+Common types are "lowpass" which only let frequencies below the "cutoff" pass through, and highpass which only lets high frequencies pass through. [[link](http://en.wikipedia.org/wiki/Audio_filter)]

 #### Gain